Charanvct/Personality_prediction_Using_MBTI/README.md

 Now click on Choose file upload your custom dataset (.csv) and click the button and you will get the personality type of the dataset provided.

+# Machine Algorithms
+We are using three algorithms to train the model.
+The algorithms are
+  # .Gaussian Naive Bayes
+  # .Multinomial Naive Bayes
+  # .LightGBM

 # Implementation
 Run the main.py in vscode or any other pythonIDE.
 Execute the notebook in the Google Colab.
 You can even use the Jupyter Notebook to execute the machine code.